mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

-let's quickly explore some of these plugins
+let's quickly explore some of these plugins.
 We can begin by listing who the current user is:

 `kubectl whoami`{{execute}}